-CHEM 100B Chemistry and Man (4)
+CHEM 100 Chemistry and Man (3)

 Brief introduction to basic principles of chemistry and their relationship to the modern world.
 This course provides a general education core course for the non-science major.
 Emphasis will be placed on how science and technology affect the individual, society and the environment.
 Topics to be treated include: air and water pollution, energy resources, and basics of biochemistry.
-This is a lab-oriented course in which students are encouraged to learn by doing.
-Class meets for 3 hours of lecture and 3 hours of lab per week.
-(DP+DY)
+(DP) Prerequisite: MATH 82 with a grade of CR or C or better or